fabothch/TMprep/README.rst

 ``tmprep`` is designed to create a usable control file for TURBOMOLE > version 7.5.
 Useful settings are predefined.
 The files .CHRG and .UHF containing integer numbers for charge and unpaired number of electrons are read.
+Symmetry information in Schoenflies notationcan be read from the .SYM file.
 Settings as defined in the ~/.cefinerc are read and are compatible to ``tmprep``.
 The number of electrons which are printed out are only calculated within ``tmprep`` and do not stem from an EHT guess.

 **WARNING**